pavithramalkibasnayake/Extended-CDEN/README.md

 - The input matrix `x` is centered and scaled using the stored mean (`x.center`) and standard deviation (`x.scale`).

 4. Weight Reshaping
-- Extracts the weight parameters from the model and reshapes them using `ecadence.reshape`.
+- Extracts the weight parameters from the model and reshapes them using `icadence.reshape`.
 - This ensures the correct structure is maintained for different hidden layer configurations.

 5. Prediction Calculation
-- The function calls `ecadence.evaluate` to compute predictions based on:
+- The function calls `icadence.evaluate` to compute predictions based on:
 - The processed input `x.pred`
 - The reshaped model weights
 - The chosen activation function (`hidden.fcn`)